jfrog/artifactory-user-plugins/cleanup/deleteEmptyDirs/README.md

 Artifactory Delete Empty Dirs User Plugin
 =========================================

-*This plugin is currently only working in Artifactory 4.x.
-We are working on updating it to work in Artifactory 5.x.*

 This plugin deletes all empty directories found inside any of a given set of paths.